scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

 ## `for` loops

 In its most simple use, a Scala `for` loop can be used to iterate over the elements in a collection.
-For example, given a sequence of integers, You can loop over its elements and print their values like this:
+For example, given a sequence of integers, you can loop over its elements and print their values like this:

 ```scala
 val ints = Seq(1,2,3)